zapier/zapier-platform/packages/cli/README.md

     },
   });

-  // Create a matching result using the idempotency ID for each buffered invovation run.
+  // Create a matching result using the idempotency ID for each buffered invocation run.
   // The returned IDs will tell Zapier backend which items were successfully written. const result = {};
   bufferedBundle.buffer.forEach(({ inputData, meta }, index) => {